8 Places Bringing Back Mask Mandates Right Now

 An uptick in COVID cases has prompted a return to old mitigation measures.

 For a period of time, it felt like we were out of the woods with the COVID-19 pandemic, redirecting our attention to other concerning outbreaks.
 Many of us celebrated the lifting of mask mandates and the elusive "return to normalcy" when the Public Health Emergency (PHE) ended in May, but unfortunately, ending the PHE didn't mean that COVID disappeared for good.
-Now, case numbers and hospitalizations are ticking up yet again: According to data updated by the Centers for Disease Control and Prevention (CDC) on Tuesday, Sept.
-5, hospitalizations in the U.S. increased by 15.7 percent, from 15,050 to 17,418, between Aug.
-19 and Aug.
-26.
+Over the past several weeks, case numbers and hospitalizations have seen an increase.
+According to data from the Centers for Disease Control and Prevention, hospitalizations in the U.S. jumped from 15,073 to 20,552 between Aug.
+19 and Sept.
+9. This number decreased by 1.6 percent as of Sept.
+16 (down to 19,674), but data from that point on has yet to be released.

 The CDC hasn't announced any new mask mandates—and hospital admission rates are far from where they were at the height of the pandemic—but some entities are taking it upon themselves to reintroduce masking policies as a safeguard.
 As Robert Wachter, MD, professor and chair of the Department of Medicine at the University of California San Francisco, told CNN late last month, "If you're trying to be careful, it's time to whip out the mask again."